Trenching and Excavation Cave-Ins

 WISHA Safety Standards

 There are important safety standards that apply to trenching.
-They can help you improve the value of your claim.
-Consider enlisting their support to help you prove your third party third party claim.
+They can help you prove your claim and improve the value of your claim.
+Consider enlisting their support to help you prove your third party claim.

-If a family member died from a logging or mill accident, the compensation in a wrongful death action is different than what can be recovered in a straight L&I injury claim.
+If a family member died from a trenching accident, the compensation in a wrongful death action is different than what can be recovered in a straight L&I injury claim.
 These third party cases include damages for the estate and for beneficiaries as determined by state law.
 In every case the trier of fact may give such damages as, under all circumstances of the case, may to them seem just.

 The estate can recover for: